 - (a) Track Championship Eligibility.
-For all track events, riders shall meet the following eligibility standards, in addition to those standards already put forth: - (i) Riders must produce documented evidence of completion of at least one USA Cycling track event that season. - (ii) For mass-start races riders must be a collegiate track category A. - (iii) Additionally, if a rider's conference holds a track season, the conference director may require participation in that season for riders to qualify for the national championships. - (b) Track Championship Races.
+For all track events, riders shall meet the following eligibility standards, in addition to those standards already put forth: - (i) Riders must produce documented evidence of completion of at least two track events that season to compete in mass-start event (a track event in this case is defined as one day of racing).

+- (ii) Riders participating in events not classified as mass start must produce documented evidence of completion of at least one track event that season (a track event in this case is defined as one day of racing). - (iii) For mass-start races riders must be a collegiate track category A. - (iv) Additionally, if a rider's conference holds a track season, the conference director may require participation in that season for riders to qualify for the national championships.

+(b) Track Championship Races.
 The collegiate track championships shall hold and meet the following distance requirements.

-requirements.

 Men Women

 Individual Pursuit 4 km 3km

 Points Race 30 km 20 km

 Scratch Race 12 km 8 km

-Sprints Championship format Championship format
+Sprints Championship Championship

+• format format

 Time Trial 1000 m 500 m

-Team Pursuit 4km 4km Co-ed Team Sprint 6 laps
+Team Pursuit 4km 4km

+Co-ed Team 6 laps

+Sprint

-Up to 4 riders from each team may enter.
+^{}Up to 4 riders from each team may enter.

 - (c) A rider may compete in all races.
 However, only his or her top 3 scores from individual races will count toward the individual omnium.
 Any additional placings will be included in the determination of the team omnium. - (d) To be included in the individual omnium standings, a rider must score individual points in at least: - (i) one of the following: sprints, scratch race, and time trial; and, - (ii) one of the following: individual pursuit, scratch race, and points race. - (e) Teams for the women's and men's team pursuit shall consist of a minimum of three riders and a maximum of four riders.
 Teams will be timed on the leading wheel of the third rider.
-Riders must be of the same gender and from the same Team; no composite teams are allowed. - (f) The Collegiate Coed Team Sprint is a six-lap race that follows the Team Sprint (2L) format, with the following exceptions: - (i) Each team must field a minimum of two and a maximum of six riders with at least one woman and no more than four men per team. - (ii) A woman must lead the team for a minimum of two laps. - (iii) There shall be only one team on the track at a time. - (iv) The event will be limited to mass-start legal bikes. - (g) For team competitions, teams are limited to one entry per race. - (h) Men's and women's individual race winners, team race, and individual omnium winners will be determined without regard for Division. - (i) Team omnium results will be determined by Division.
+Riders must be of the same gender and from the same Team; no composite teams are allowed.

+- (f) The Collegiate Coed Team Sprint is a six-lap race that follows the Team Sprint (2L) format, with the following exceptions: - (i) Each team must field a minimum of two and a maximum of six riders with at least one woman and no more than four men per team. - (ii) A woman must lead the team for a minimum of two laps. - (iii) There shall be only one team on the track at a time - (iv) The event will be limited to mass-start legal bikes. - (g) For team competitions, teams are limited to one entry per race. - (h) Men's and women's individual race winners, team race, and individual omnium winners will be determined without regard for Varsity/Club status or division. - (i) Team Omnium will be awarded by for both Varsity and Club teams.
+For the purposes of national team rankings, Club Divisions I and II will be separated along with Varsity Divisions I and II.